 Hale‘s biography of “John Smith” provides us with an abundance of interesting historical and personal detail.
 But I had doubts from the start, whether it was indeed an Englishman who had served as the role model for Hale’s fictional character “John Smith” in Malaya at the given time.

 At this point, I insert a little digression, because in another part of his book – in fact the one just after the “John Smith” chapter –, Ahmad mentions a man who is said to have been the first German to ever travel to Ayutthaya, Christoph Carl Fernberger (*1596, † 1653).
-At first glance his story reads like a copy of A. Hale’s “John Smith”, but it is probably – at least partially – a copy itself.
-(To skip this slot, just scroll down a bit to find A. Hale again.)
+At first glance, Ahmad’s Fernberger story reads like a copy of A. Hale’s „John Smith,“ which he had previously rendered, but in fact Hale’s book is definitely the most recent of all of the made-up stories featured in my present article.

-Many scholars also regard Fernberger as the first Austrian – and, after Maestre Anes and Hans Barge – the third German circumnavigator of the world6, even though as early as 1929, Gerald Roe Crone (1899–1982), the germanophile librarian and historian of cartography of the Royal Geographical Society in London and famous author of Maps and Their Makers with a legendary reputation for encyclopaedic knowledge of history and voyages of discovery, was drawing the attention of his readers to striking correspondences of Fernbergers Reißbuch with the factual account of Olivier van Noort (* 1558, † 1627), the first Dutch circumnavigator.
+Many scholars also regard Fernberger as the first Austrian – and, after Maestre Anes and Hans Barge – the third German circumnavigator of the world[1.
+Fernberger was considered German in the 1940s when Ahmad wrote his book and he definitely was a German in the 17th century when he had his story written down.
+In his Reisbuch (travel book), Fernberger always describes himself as a “Teutscher” (German).
+At that time, Austria was leading the Sacrum Imperium Romanum, i. e. its subjects, like Fernberger, were just as much German as Prussians, Franconians, Saxons and Bavarians.
+Austria remained the leader of the German Confederation until it was bullied out by Bismarck in the Austro-Prussian “Fraternal War” in 1866.], even though as early as 1929, Gerald Roe Crone (1899–1982), the germanophile librarian and historian of cartography of the Royal Geographical Society in London and famous author of Maps and Their Makers with a legendary reputation for encyclopaedic knowledge of history and voyages of discovery, was drawing the attention of his readers to striking correspondences of Fernbergers Reisbuch with the factual account of Olivier van Noort (* 1558, † 1627), the first Dutch circumnavigator.
 Crone suggested that it would be easier to accept Fernberger as a forerunner of Daniel Defoe instead of a follower of Magellan or Drake:

 The circumstances of Fernbergers voyage and his stay in the East Indies are rather baffling, for no record of fleet with which he sailed has been discovered, nor does he give the name of the commander or other officers. … Yet a comparison of the events of the voyage from the west coast of Africa to the Philippines with that of Oliv[i]er van Noort’s vojage of 1598–1601 establishes the strong probability, if not certainity, that Fernberger drew upon the latter for his material.

-Allegedly according to his records or a diary which is now lost, Fernberger is said to have dictated his Reißbuch to a relative named Christoph Mathias around 1633.
+Allegedly according to his records or a diary which is now lost, Fernberger is said to have dictated his Reisbuch to a relative named Christoph Mathias around 1633.

-8 We do not know if Fernberger had planned to publish his travelogue.
-If so, it was a non-starter, because it was totally ignored during the rest of his lifetime (which took place in the Thirty Years’ War) and even centuries after: The first report about the original manuscript by Ferdinand Menčik dates from 1896.
+[1.
+We know nothing about „Christoph Mathias“.
+He might have been a younger brother but he only document of his possible existence is this Name on the Salzburg Copy of Christof Carl Fernberger’s Reißbuch, which had been put on paper by the hand of the scribe.]
+We do not know if Fernberger had planned to publish his travelogue.
+I doubt it.
+But even if he had planned to impress more people than only his family or friends, it was a non-starter, because it was totally ignored during the rest of his lifetime (which took place in the Thirty Years’ War) and even centuries after: The first report about the original manuscript dates from 1896, by Ferdinand Menčik.

 But a copy of this manuscript – with some errors and omissions and wrongly attributed to Christoph Mathias Fernberger instead of Christoph Carl –, had been made in the late 17th century.
 This copy was discovered by Ernst von Frisch in the Salzburg University Library in the 1920s and later published in modern language as Number 22 in the popular book series “Alte Reisen and Abenteuer” (Old Journeys and Adventures) by F.A .Brockhaus.
 Frisch didn’t know Menčik’s article about the original manuscript and therefore accepted the scribe as the author as it was incorrectly written on the Salzburg copy.

-10 This was the book that G.R.Crone reviewed in 1929.
+[1.
+Christoph Mathias Fernberger von Egenberg: Unfreiwillige Reise um die Welt 1621 – 1628 nach einer unveröffentlichten Handschrift bearbeitet von Dr. E. von Frisch - Leipzig: F. A. Brockhaus 1928 (re-printed as a facsimile by Salzwasser Verlag 2012).]
+This was the book that G.R.Crone reviewed in 1929.
 The original copy was found again only four decades later in the Finanz- und Hofkammerarchiv in Vienna and published by Karl Wernhart 1972 with an introduction and appendix.
-Wernhart re-edited his book 2011 with Helmut Lukas, who contributed an extensive comment on Indonesia and South East Asia and added many more footnotes.
+Wernhart re-edited his book 2011 with Helmut Lukas, who contributed an extensive comment on Indonesia and South East Asia and added many footnotes.

 But there is more to say: Anyone researching the many sources of adventurous voyages to the East Indies in the early 17th century, will not only have a striking déjà vu recognizing that large parts of The Adventures of John Smith in Malaya 1600–1605 are a perfect mirror of some well known adventures of Olivier van Noort from 1598 to 1601 and of some possibly true adventures of Fernberger, who may have travelled to the East Indies a quarter of a century later.